 Gaining trust has been my main area of focus be it in marketing, supply or production.
 I strongly believe in word of mouth marketing.
 I have always encouraged customers to use my virgin coconut oil and a majority of them have returned to me with good feedback.
-The eco-friendly glass packaging has also helped me in creating a strong brand loyalty.
+The eco-friendly glass packaging has also helped me in creating strong brand loyalty.

 9. If you want to pick one important factor that played a major role in your success story, what would it be?

 Hard work and perseverance have been the backbone of my business.
 You need to give your heart out to your goal and always try to think differently from others.
-Be happy in what you are doing, and you will surely succeed.
+Be happy with what you are doing, and you will surely succeed.

 10. We all learn from our mistakes and you might have done at least one such mistake in your journey as an entrepreneur, what is it?

 Ok.
 Sometimes, I think that my spirit of rushing everything is a drawback that I must improve upon.
 I always strive hard to rectify my mistakes that might be the result of my over-enthusiasm.
-I must learn patience and practise it more for achieving much in life.
+I must learn patience and practice it more for achieving much in life.